Come Home Love: Dinner at 8

-Come Home Love: Dinner at 8 (愛·回家之八時入席; literally "Love Returning Home, Seated at 8") is a 2016 daily half-hour Hong Kong sitcom created by TVB and produced by Law Chun-ngok who also produced the two previous Come Home Love.
+Come Home Love: Dinner at 8 (愛·回家之八時入席; literally "Love Returning Home, Seated at 8") is a 2016 daily half-hour Hong Kong sitcom created by TVB and produced by Law Chun-ngok, who also produced the two previous Come Home Love.
 Filming began in March 2016 and will be filmed as it airs.
 The series premiered on April 4, 2016, airing every Monday to Friday on Hong Kong's TVB Jade, Malaysia's Astro Wah Lai Toi and Australia's TVBJ channels during its 8:00-8:30 pm timeslot, with an expected 120 episodes.
-As at August 17, 2016, it is announced that the episodes to be increased to 200.
+As of August 17, 2016, it is announced that the episodes to be increased to 200.